 This year’s convention will take place on Friday, September 19th, 2014 at the Hampton Inn Executive Conference Center in Natick, MA.
-Our guest speakers include Dr. Michael Harvey, Ph.D., Dr. Michael Valente, Ph.D. and Dr. Bill Dickinson, Au.D.
+Our guest speakers include Dr. Michael Harvey, Ph.D., Dr. Michael Valente, Ph.D., Dr. Bill Dickinson, Au.D., and, back by popular demand, branding expert Dorie Clark!
 We are pleased to announce that Phonak will be our Platinum sponsor for our 2014 convention.
 Please check out our 2014 Convention tab for details!

 Massachusetts Academy of Audiology is a professional organization dedicated to serving the interests of audiologists and the people they provide hearing and balance testing and treatments for in Massachusetts.
 Our objective is to provide continuing education, monitor legislative concerns and mentor new audiologists.
 Established in 2006, the Massachusetts Academy of Audiology is a non-profit organization under the affiliation of the American Academy of Audiology.

 Through our professional network we promote hearing healthcare in Massachusetts to all consumers as we continue to support our doctoring degree profession.
 The Massachusetts Academy of Audiology focuses on key professional issues, such as advancements in technology and their clinical outcomes, education and oversight surrounding regulatory and legislative changes, and the professional advancement of licensed audiologists.

 What is an Audiologist?

 Audiologists are the primary health-care professionals who evaluate, diagnose, treat, and manage hearing loss and balance disorders in adults and children.

 - Evaluate and diagnose hearing loss and vestibular (balance) disorders prescribe, fit, and dispense hearing aids and other amplification and hearing assistance technologies

 - Design and implement hearing conservation programs

 - Design and implement newborn hearing screening programs